 Unzip or untar the UFFI distribution which creates a directory for the UFFI files.
-Add that directory to Defsystem's asdf:central-registry.
-You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the UFFI files reside in the /usr/share/lisp/uffi/ directory.
+Add that directory to Defsystem's mk:central-registry.
+You can do that by either pushing the pathname of the directory onto this variable, or use the new add-registry-location present in the newest versions of Defsystem.
+The following example code assumes the UFFI files reside in the /usr/local/src/lisp/uffi directory.

 '''

-(push #P"/usr/share/lisp/uffi/" asdf:central-registry)
+(mk:add-registry-location #P"/usr/local/src/lisp/uffi")

-(asdf:oos 'asdf:load-op :uffi)
+(mk:load-system :uffi)

 '''